-Planning & Development Services is forecasting a surplus of \$271,300.
-This surplus is attributable to higher than anticipated development driven engineering revenues and vacant position savings.
+Planning & Development Services is forecasting a surplus of \$269,200.
+This surplus is mostly attributable to higher than anticipated development driven engineering revenues and vacant position savings being partially attributable to COVID-19.
+These salary savings have been partially offset by a reduction in other planned development revenues resulting from the pandemic.

-Not included in this variance is a projected Building Services' surplus of \$322,800 as it is a self-funded function as per provincial legislation.
+Not included in this variance is a projected Building Services' surplus of \$208,700 as it is a self-funded function as per provincial legislation.
 If it is unable to recognize sufficient revenues to offset its expenses in a given fiscal year, it will draw from its dedicated reserve in order to balance its operating budget.
 If it recognizes excess revenues, these revenues are used to replenish its reserve.
 This year's forecasted surplus results from vacant position salary savings, offset by a slight reduction in revenue.